Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Introduction

-The minimal gauged $U(1)_{L_\mu-L_\tau}$ model, being anomaly free \cite{He:1990pn,He:1991qd} provides excellent scope to address the observed excess of the $(g-2)_\mu$ \cite{Baek:2001kca,Ma:2001md,Baek:2015fea,Heeck:2011wj,Banerjee:2020zvi}.
+The minimal gauged $U(1)_{L_\mu-L_\tau}$ model, being anomaly free \cite{He:1990pn,He:1991qd} provides excellent scope to address the observed excess of the $(g-2)_\mu$ \cite{Baek:2001kca,Ma:2001md,Baek:2015fea,Heeck:2011wj,Banerjee:2020zvi,Sakurai:2022hwh,Zhou:2022cql}\,\footnote{See \cite{Lindner:2016bgg} for a broad review detailing various particle physics models accommodating $(g-2)_\mu$ data.
+A qualitatively alternate solution to the $(g-2)_\mu$ anomaly could be due to the presence of a new long-range force acting on spins \cite{Agrawal:2022wjm,Davoudiasl:2022gdg}, without the help of quantum corrections.}.
+It has been argued in \cite{Greljo:2022dwn} that, phenomenologically $X=L_\mu-L_\tau$ in a $U(1)_X$ gauged model is one of the very few preferred choices to explain the $(g-2)_\mu$ data.
 In the minimal version of $U(1)_{L_\mu-L_\tau}$ gauge theory, only second and third generations of SM leptons are charged under $U(1)_{L_\mu-L_\tau}$ symmetry and one also has a SM gauge singlet scalar.
 The gauge singlet scalar receives a non-zero vacuum expectation value (vev) which spontaneously breaks the $U(1)_{L_\mu-L_\tau}$ symmetry.
 It is also possible to extend the minimal gauged $U(1)_{L_\mu-L_\tau}$ model by three right handed (RH) neutrinos without introducing any gauge anomaly, in order to accommodate correct order of neutrino mass and mixings, satisfying the neutrino oscillation data via standard seesaw mechanism \cite{Asai:2017ryy}.
 In this work, we adhere to the minimal gauged $U(1)_{L_\mu-L_\tau}$ model.

-In another front, the cosmic microwave background (CMB) data reveals that our Universe is spatially flat, homogeneous, and isotropic which remain unexplained in the standard description of big bang cosmological theory.
+In another front, the cosmic microwave background (CMB) data reveals that our Universe is spatially flat, homogeneous, and isotropic \footnote{Some recent works \cite{Secrest:2022uvx,Yeung:2022smn,Fosalba:2020gls,Aluri:2022hzs} have reported to find deviation from the cosmological principles related to homogeneity and isotropy of the Universe, however need further investigation.} which remain unexplained in the standard description of big bang cosmological theory.
 To interpret these shortcomings of the big bang cosmology, theory of cosmic inflation is postulated \cite{Guth:1980zm,Linde:1981mu,Starobinsky:1980te,Albrecht:1982wi}.
 During inflation, the Hubble parameter of the Universe remains almost constant, driving the Universe to undergo a phase of exponential expansion.
 Cosmic inflation also generates nearly scale invariant primordial scalar and tensor perturbations at super-horizon scale which seed formation of large scale structures while re-entering the horizon at a later stage.

 Linking an inflationary scenario with a well motivated particle physics framework is an interesting exercise to pursue.
 There exists numerous works in this direction considering various types of supersymmetric and non-supersymmetric extensions of the SM of particle physics.
 The simplest possibility is to identify the SM Higgs as inflaton \cite{Bezrukov:2013fka}, the field responsible for the cosmic inflation.
 However, the tree level Higgs potential fails to provide a successful inflationary scenario and one requires to introduce non-minimal coupling ($\xi$) of the SM Higgs with gravity to make the SM Higgs inflation compatible with experimental data.
 It turns out that one needs a large $\xi\sim \mathcal{O}(10^4)$ to be in agreement with the observed curvature perturbations \cite{Bezrukov:2007ep}, which gives rise to the question of naturalness from unitarity point of view \cite{Barbon:2009ya,Lerner:2009na}.
 This issue can be possibly eliminated if the inflaton is identified with a gauge singlet scalar.
 Presence of gauge singlet scalar is common in different Abelian gauge extended beyond standard model (BSM) frameworks.